Many people think that they should open a Belize bank account as part of their offshore banking strategy.

 Panama is a good banking option for individuals from most countries.
 The banks are tough but fair.
-And while paperwork can be overwhelming, the process is straightforward once you have the right information and know which specific banks, branches, and bankers to contact.
+And while paperwork can be overwhelming, the process is straightforward.
+You just need the right information and know which specific banks, branches, and bankers to contact.

-That said, Panama isn’t the easiest place to open and you will most likely need to attend an in-person interview to open an account.
-But if you have a business in the region or are a resident (which is very affordable and fast to complete), you’ll increase your chances of success dramatically.
+That said, Panama isn’t the easiest place to open.
+And you will likely need to attend an in-person interview to open an account.
+But if you have a business in the region, your chances can increase.
+Similarly, if you’re a resident (which is very affordable and fast to complete), you’ll increase your chances of success dramatically.

 GlobalBanks Insiders can learn more from the premium Panama Offshore Banking Report available in the GlobalBanks Library.

-Mauritius is an established financial hub with a number of banks that cater to high-risk businesses and individuals from the Unlucky Passport Club.
-Banks here have also experienced de-risking, which has made it slightly more paperwork intensive for these two groups to open accounts.
+Mauritius is an established financial hub with a number of banks that cater to high-risk businesses.
+They also provide options for individuals from the Unlucky Passport Club.
+Banks here have also experienced de-risking.
+This has resulted in slightly more paperwork intensive for these two groups to open accounts.
 Still, it’s possible and there are options for both.